scalar-labs/scalar-kubernetes/docs/SetupDatabaseForEKS.md

 * AWS RDS for Oracle
 * AWS RDS for SQL Server

-In this section, you will create an AWS RDS for Mysql/PostgreSQL/Oracle/SQL Server.
+In this section, you will create an AWS RDS for MySQL/PostgreSQL/Oracle/SQL Server.

 ### Recommendations

-* Select SSD for storage.
+* You should select either [General Purpose SSD storage](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Storage.html#Concepts.Storage.GeneralSSD) or [Provisioned IOPS SSD storage](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Storage.html#USER_PIOPS) for storage according to your requirements.
+    * You should select the storage type and amount of storage to ensure that adequate IOPS is available as per your requirements.

-You can check the [official guide](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_BestPractices.html#CHAP_BestPractices.DiskPerformance) to learn more about AWS RDS best practices.
+* You should check the [official guide](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_BestPractices.html#CHAP_BestPractices.DiskPerformance) to learn more about AWS RDS best practices.

 ### Steps